PediatricOpenTargets/documentation/README.md

 Sequencing quality is checked using FastQC and tumor/normal pairs are double-checked to confirm they are from the same individual using NGSCheckMate.
 For more details on sample identity confirmation please see the [Kid's First NGS Checkmate Workflow](https://github.com/kids-first/ngs_checkmate_wf).
 Reads were then aligned using STAR in two-pass mode to reference genome GRCh38.
 While all MTP data is paired-end, methods are provided for single-end alignment if you are interested in processing your data in the same manner.
-Transcripts are quantified using RSEM **at both the gene and isoform level WILL NEED TO ADD TINY BIT OF QUALIFYING DETAIL IN DATA SECTION IF WE START RETURNING ISOFORMS ON THE WEBSITE** with the GENCODE v27 annotation, except for the GTEx samples which were not re-processed and are annotated using GENCODE v26.
+Transcripts are quantified using RSEM at both the gene and isoform level with the GENCODE v39 annotation, except for external consortia data from GTEx and TCGA which were not re-processed and are annotated using GENCODE v26 and v36 respectively.
 Fusion calling is done using both Arriba and STAR-Fusion and then filtered for high confidence fusion calls using annoFuse.
 QC metrics for the alignment are summarized using RNA-seQC.
 If you would like to view the code in more detail, please see the GitHub release [Kids First RNA-seq Workflow](https://github.com/kids-first/kf-rnaseq-workflow) and if you would like to run the pipeline, please see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6).
 Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.
-**Data from The Cancer Genome Atlas (TCGA) was imported from the platform and not reprocessed.**

 ### RNA Sequencing Data

 #### Fusions

-<<<<<<< HEAD
 Gene fusions are called solely from RNA sequencing using the programs above.
 Fusions are filtered using custom R scripts.
 Fusion calls are retained if they are called by both STAR-Fusion and Arriba and if the fusion was specific and present in 3 or more samples in a single disease.
-**Fusions panels were not reprocessed and were merged with our harmonized fusion calls.**
+Fusions panels were not reprocessed and were merged with our harmonized fusion calls.
 Fusions were then annotated with gene and fusion specific information as well as whether they are known cancer genes from OncoKB, TCGA, and COSMIC.
 Summary frequencies are calculated using R.
 See [the fusion filtering documentation](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering) for specific code and further details.
+Panel data was not reprocessed and the variant files provided by the submitters were merged with our harmonized data files.

 <br>